Miramar High School

-Miramar High School is a public high school located in Miramar, Florida.
+Miramar High School is a public high school located in Miramar, Florida, United States.
 The school opened in 1970 and serves students residing in southwest Broward County; however, magnet students may hail from elsewhere in the county.

 Miramar High School serves grades 9 through 12.
-The school houses two magnet programs: an Aviation program and the International Baccalaureate program.
+The school houses two magnet programs: an aviation program and the International Baccalaureate program.
 Miramar has an FCAT school grade of "A" for the academic year ending 2011, up from "B" the year before.

 Athletics

 Soccer

 Miramar High established Broward County's first boys' soccer program in 1974.

 Football

 Miramar-Flanagan Brawl (2007)

-On September 28, 2007 at Miramar High's stadium, a bench-clearing brawl between seated, rival footballers occurred that interrupted the Miramar-Flanagan football game; this was Broward County's largest on-field brawl.
-The game was stopped by a referee because of the possibility that further outbreaks on the field and bleachers would erupt.
+On September 28, 2007, at Miramar High's stadium, a bench-clearing brawl between seated, rival footballers interrupted the Miramar-Flanagan football game; this was Broward County's largest on-field brawl.
+A referee stopped the game to prevent further outbreaks on the field and eruptions in the bleachers.